picccard/blog/content/posts/speeding-up-workflows-with-modulefast.md

 ## Conclusion

 The time reduction from `Install-Module` to ModuleFast is **63.14%** in this test!
-The sample size should have been bigger, but I'll definitively change some of my CI to use ModuleFast. \
+The sample size should have been bigger, but I'll definitively change some of my CI to use ModuleFast.

-However, the module is currently v0.3.0 and the action is v0.0.1, so it's not quite production ready...
+*I original did this post in august 2024, but I never got around to publishing it so here it comes in july 2025 instead.*